 A Kir Royale, or Kir Royal is a fruity French blend of Champagne and crème de cassis, a blackcurrant liqueur.

-Valentine's Day Gin and Champagne Cocktail
+Valentine's Day Gin Champagne Cocktail

 This drink is made with gin, Champagne, grenadine and rosewater and is perfect of Valentine's Day, a romantic date or any day you want a great red cocktail.